T31K/AdvisorBot/README.md

 With its functionalities, AdvisorBot can provide valuable insights and assistance in decision making processes related to investing in cryptocurrency.

 AdvisorBot has the capabilities to help newbies or seasoned investors make informed decisions.
-Its user-friendly interface and comprehensive feature set make it an indispensable tool for anyone looking to make the most of their cryptocurrency investments.

-g++ is using clang version 13.1.6 to run the application.

-I am running
+To run the application, simply run:

+Compile using:
-`g++ --std=c++17 *.cpp`
+`g++ --std=c++17 *.cpp  `

-to compile my code.
+Run output using:
+`./a.out`